vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 ```

 {{% info %}}
 In MacOS we tested with Docker as Minikube's [VM driver](https://minikube.sigs.k8s.io/docs/drivers/).
-Your Docker daemon should have at least 8CPUs and 12GB of RAM allocated.
+Your Docker daemon should have at least 8 CPUs and 12 GB of RAM allocated.
 These settings can be found in Docker -> Preferences -> Resources.
 If you hit issues with this driver, you could try `--driver='hyperkit'` to force the use of [HyperKit](https://github.com/moby/hyperkit) as Minikube's VM driver.
 To discover your VM driver, after you have run `minikube start` use the command `minikube profile list`.
 {{% /info %}}

 {{< /tab >}}